M66B/FairEmail/FAQ.md

 * The same email client is connected multiple times to the same account
 * The previous connection was terminated abruptly for example by losing internet connectivity

+If only FairEmail is connecting to the email server, first try to wait half an hour to see if the problem resolves itself, else try to reduce the number of folders to synchronize.

 <a name="faq24"></a>
 **(24) What is browse messages on the server?**